 Francis Marion had his faults too of course, especially by today’s standards.
 But there’s little doubt that he was one of the most accomplished guerrilla fighters of his era.
 And his efforts provided significant contributions towards the cause of independence.

 Enjoy this article on Francis Marion?
-Next, read the true story of WWII medic Desmond Doss, who was too heroic even for Hacksaw Ridge.
+Next, read the true story of World War II medic Desmond Doss, who was too heroic even for Hacksaw Ridge.
 Then learn about life inside the H.L.
-Hunley, the Civil War’s most dangerous submarine
+Hunley, the Civil War’s most dangerous submarine.